Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Introduction

 Solitons with radii on the order of a kiloparsec may alleviate some of the small-scale problems in galaxies encountered by the standard CDM scenario, such as the core/cusp problem, the too-big-to fail problem, or even the missing satellites problem~\cite{Hui:2001wy, deBlok:2009sp, Weinberg:2013aya, DelPopolo:2016emo}.
 We note, however, that other scenarios suggest that solitons could also form at higher redshifts and be of a much smaller size (see, e.g., Ref.~\cite{Brax:2020oye}).
 In this paper, we make no a priori assumptions about the size of the soliton, and will instead explore what information can be extracted from GW signals for all possible values of~soliton~radii.

 We consider the effects of both accretion and dynamical friction on the waveform.
 A BH moving inside a (much larger) soliton disturbs the distribution of dark matter both locally and further out into the bulk.
-Near the BH, the density of infalling dark matter grows as ${\rho \propto 1/r}$ until it reaches a nonlinear and relativistic regime close to the horizon~\cite{Brax:2019npi, Boudon:2022dxi, Boudon:2023}.
+Near the BH, the density of infalling dark matter grows as ${\rho \propto 1/r}$ until it reaches a nonlinear and relativistic regime close to the horizon~\cite{Brax:2019npi, Boudon:2022dxi, Boudon:2023qbu}.
 This inner-radius boundary condition sets the accretion rate onto the BH.
 At larger distances, dynamical friction arises due to the deflection of streamlines over the bulk of the scalar cloud.
-As for gaseous media~\cite{Dokuchaev1964, Ruderman1971, Rephaeli1980, Ostriker:1998fa}, neglecting the backreaction of the scalar field causes the dynamical friction force to vanish in the subsonic regime~\cite{Boudon:2022dxi, Boudon:2023}.
+As for gaseous media~\cite{Dokuchaev1964, Ruderman1971, Rephaeli1980, Ostriker:1998fa}, neglecting the backreaction of the scalar field causes the dynamical friction force to vanish in the subsonic regime~\cite{Boudon:2022dxi, Boudon:2023qbu}.
 Both effects decrease the relative velocity between the BH and the scalar cloud.
 For BHs in a binary system, the consequence is a higher rate of orbital decay than if the binary were to evolve solely due to the emission of GWs.
-In standard post-Newtonian (PN) terminology, we find that accretion first contributes to the GW phase at the $-4$PN level, while dynamical friction is a $-5.5$PN~order~effect.
+In standard post-Newtonian (PN) terminology, we find that accretion first contributes to the GW phase at the $-4$PN level for the subsonic regime and moderate supersonic Mach numbers, and at the $-5.5$PN level for high Mach numbers, while dynamical friction is a $-5.5$PN~order~effect.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:eqs-of-motion}, we begin by reviewing the self-interacting model of scalar-field dark matter that we consider.
 In Sec.~\ref{sec:bin}, we then solve for the motion of a binary BH in the presence of a scalar cloud.
-The perturbations to the phase of the emitted GWs arising from accretion and dynamical friction are derived in Sec.~\ref{sec:phase}, and finally, in Sec.~\ref{sec:fish} we forecast the prospects of detecting such a dark matter environment in current and future GW experiments.
+The perturbations to the phase of the emitted GWs arising from accretion and dynamical friction are derived in Sec.~\ref{sec:phase}.
+We describe our Fisher-matrix analysis in Sec.~\ref{sec:fish} and finally, in Sec.~\ref{sec:detection} we forecast the prospects of detecting such a dark matter environment in current and future GW experiments.
 We conclude in Sec.~\ref{sec:conclusion}.